VinnyBodd/ASCII-Art-Generation/README.md

  -flipped horizontally or vertically,
  -rotate the image by 90 degrees clockwise,
- -invert the image (i.e., make the ASCII art "negative" of the image), and
- - save the new image with the same filename as the original image and then end the program.
+ -invert the image (i.e., make the ASCII art "negative" of the image), and -save the new image with the same filename as the original image and then end the program.